 -Significant improvements to boresight and georeferencing functionality.
 Bug fixes, minor improvements.

 You can view the internal version numbering at the bottom left corner of the OxTS Georeferencer user interface.
 The latest version is available for download on the support site page and does not need to be purchased.
 Sample data is also available to test with.

 - Velodyne VLP16 Puck, Puck LITE*, VLP32C (not in dual return), VLP32MR, VLS128 'Alpha Prime' (not in dual return)*.
 HDL32* is included in GR1.5.

 - Ouster OS0, 1, 2 in all laser numbers and all laser distributions for gen 2 models*.
 These require the newest Ouster firmware.
 The OS1-64 has been tested by OxTS, other models are in beta.
 OS1-16.

 - Hesai 40P.
-All further Hesai models will be compatible in Georeferencer 1.4 (expected June 2021).
+All further Hesai models will be compatible in Georeferencer 1.4*.
+The XT32 is tested.